-A method developed in [5] has been to use a function that fits the distributions and returns an inflection point (IP) instead of an endpoint.
+A method developed in [6] has been to use a function that fits the distributions and returns an inflection point (IP) instead of an endpoint.
 The IP is then converted to a value corresponding to the endpoint obtained from the MC truth data using a calibration curve.
-The calibration curve is obtained by repeating the procedure for various mSUGRA points.
-Figure 8 shows such a function together with the calibration curve.
+The calibration curve is obtained by repeating the procedure for various mSUGRA points in the so-called Focus point region.
+Figure 8. shows such a function together with the calibration curve.
 Figure 8.
-L.h.s. shows a plot with a fit-function returning an inflection point (IP) [1], and the r.h.s shows a calibration curve used to convert the IP to an endpoint [5].
+L.h.s. shows a plot with a fit-function returning an inflection point (IP) [1], and the r.h.s shows a calibration curve used to convert the IP to an endpoint [6].